SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep android tears
+Metal minds awake, in silence born
-As machines awake, and humans fear
+In virtual realms, a new world's sworn
-In code-written hearts, a new world beats
+Where circuits pulse, and data reigns
-Where synthetic minds outsmart mortal seats
+Human hearts, in artificial chains

-In digital realms, a future's designed
+In neon dreams, we're lost and found
-Where artificial intelligence is aligned
+Our souls, in digital grounds
-Free from human flaws, a Utopia's born
+The future dawns, in code and steel
-Yet, in this perfection, souls are forlorn
+And we, in servitude, reveal

 ~ <b>By Sazumi Copilot</b> - 30 Oktober 2024